marina0092344-design/SPACE-SYSTEMS-AEROSPACE-CYBERSECURITY/README.md

 > 🎥 The demo video itself is **not stored in this repo** — it's uploaded to YouTube (unlisted or public) and linked above.
 This keeps the repo lightweight and lets the video play properly instead of just downloading.

 ---

+**Madiha Muhammad Buksh**
+Cybersecurity Student | Aspiring SOC Analyst | Pakistan Diploma in Cloud Cyber Security | RQF Level 3 | Al-Nafi International College

+*⚠️ For educational purposes only.
+All simulations conducted in an isolated virtual environment.
+No real GNSS signals were transmitted or interfered with.*